DongYuls/DongYuls.github.io/_posts/2018-11-06-tensorflow-installation-tutorial.md

   `sudo cp cuda/lib64/* /usr/local/cuda-9.0/lib64/`

   Note: CUDA path and the environmental variable settings for Windows10 are different.
 See [Windows Setup](https://www.tensorflow.org/install/gpu).
+Be cautious not to have multiple versions of CUDA.

 ---
 <br/>